-Skidmore student athletes and local children with donated food
+Skidmore student athletes and local children with

-Rotheim said that Marie Glotzbach, wife of Skidmore College president Philip Glotzbach and a theater lecturer at the college, suggested the new program early this fall.
+Rotheim said that Marie Glotzbach, wife of Skidmore College President Philip Glotzbach and a theater lecturer at the college, suggested the new program early this fall.

 "The whole purpose was to get people working in teams to create a sense of community in every way," Rotheim said.

 Marie Glotzbach said the idea was to engage the entire Skidmore community, faculty, support staff and students.
-The goal was to provide the Saratoga County Economic Opportunity Council food pantry at 40 New St. with a month's worth of food.
+The goal was to provide the Saratoga County Economic Opportunity Council food pantry at 40 New Street with a month's worth of food.

 Glotzbach gathered a group of Skidmore people together this fall to discuss the project, including Rotheim.

-Rotheim, who has taught at Skidmore College for 26 years, has also been a volunteer cook at the EOC's soup kitchen for 18 years.
+Rotheim, who has taught at Skidmore for 26 years, has also been a volunteer cook at the EOC's soup kitchen for 18 years.

 He said the food pantry and soup kitchen always need donations.